vrm-c/UniVRM/README.md

 From the [latest release](https://github.com/vrm-c/UniVRM/releases/latest), you can download the `.unitypackage` files.

-- For handling VRM 1.0
+- For import/export VRM 1.0
     - You can download **VRM-0.XXX.X-YYYY.unitypackage**.
     - You can also download sample projects as **VRM_Samples-0.XXX.X-YYYY.unitypackage**.
-- For handling VRM 0.x
+- For import/export VRM 0.x
     - You can download **UniVRM-0.XXX.X-YYYY.unitypackage**.
     - You can also download sample projects as **UniVRM_Samples-0.XXX.X-YYYY.unitypackage**.
-- For handling glTF 2.0
+- For import/export glTF 2.0
     - You can download **VRM-0.XXX.X-YYYY.unitypackage**.

 ### UPM Package